-This holiday season, don’t let the spirit of giving (& receiving) be interrupted with the possibility of crime.
-Between shopping at jam-packed malls, package deliveries when you’re not home, and the understanding that most homes will be filled with expensive gifts, staying safe this holiday season may require a few new changes.
+This holiday season, don’t let the spirit of giving and receiving be interrupted with the possibility of crime.
+Between shopping at malls, package deliveries when you’re not home, and homes being filled with gifts, staying safe this holiday season requires changes.
 Here are some tips taken from a host of online resources all listed at the bottom of this article.

 Shopping and using credit cards: